Career Guide to JMU Majors: Computer Science

 Visit the Major Snapshots site to learn more about the admission and progression standards of this major.

 Description of Major

 Computer Science is offered as a major and minor at JMU.
 The Computer Science Program helps students prepare for careers writing and changing the computer programs that control so many devices in modern society and that are essential for running governments and businesses.
 Students study such topics as networks and the Internet, computer operating systems, database systems, artificial intelligence, and computer security.
 Students are exposed to and interact with the many computing technologies used by today's professionals and they learn how to use these technologies to solve real‑world problems.
 They develop the skills to analyze problems, to design solutions, to implement solutions using multiple computing technologies, to test and install those solutions, and to communicate those solutions to others in written and verbal presentations.
-The Computer Science Program also offers a minor in Telecommunications and has a certificate program in Information Security in cooperation with the National Security Agency.
+The Computer Science Program is part of the following minors: Telecommunications, Robotics, and Logic and Reasoning.
+The department has a certificate program in Information Security in cooperation with the National Security Agency.